ttschnz/miggy_brute_force/README.md

 The price attribute is a 9-digit number that can be any value between zero (`000000000`) and `999999999`.
 The last two digits represent the centime, while the first 7 digits are the francs.
 Contrary to the swiss centime system, the centime does not have to be divisible by five.

-## DISCLAIMER

-This repo contains scripts that can be used for hacking.
-The distributor clearly states that the scripts are for education purposes only but provide a fully functional piece of hacking software.

 ## Instructions

 ### Building